History of the Boy Scouts of America: Pacifism

+Scouting Competition

 As early as 1910, Beard and Seton had an argument over who was the founder of Scouting.
 Programs for boys had been advanced by Seton in 1902, Beard in 1905 and Baden-Powell in 1906.
 Since Baden-Powell had based parts of the program on Seton's work, Seton claimed to be the founder.
 By 1915, the conflicts between had escalated and in an attempt to defuse the situation, West began promoting the story of the Unknown Scout that emphasized Boyce as the founder of the BSA.
 Seton still had Canadian citizenship, and this chafed some in the BSA, including West who often referred to him as "our alien friend".
 The board did not re-elect Seton as Chief Scout in 1915 and he soon stopped publishing in Boys' Life.
 By early 1916, Seton was officially out of the BSA program, and most of his contributions were removed from the 1916 edition of the handbook.
 Seton later established the Woodcraft League based on his older works and claimed he had not actually merged them into the BSA.

 Boyce had argued for a program to serve boys who could not participate in a troop because of time or location, but West was against any such a program.
 In 1915, Boyce incorporated the Lone Scouts of America (LSA) and invested all of his new boys as members and himself as the "Chief Totem".
 The BSA later formed the Pioneer Scouts in 1916 as an outreach to mostly rural areas with only moderate success.
 In 1924, the LSA merged into the BSA and was run as the Rural Scouting Division for the next decade.

 West fiercely defended the use of the term Scout and the right to market Scouting merchandise.
 When the American Boy Scouts re-emerged as the United States Boy Scouts (USBS), West sued and won.
 The USBS renamed to the American Cadets but soon folded.
 The Salvation Army Life-Saving Scouts folded in the 1930s.
 By 1930, West claimed to have stopped 435 groups from unauthorized use of Scouting as part of an organizational name and as part of commercial products.
 When the Girl Guides of America started, West discouraged the program.
 West had earlier worked with Luther Gulick when the Camp Fire Girls were established and always considered them to be the sister program of the BSA.
 When the Girl Scouts refused to give up their name in 1918, West appealed to Baden-Powell with no results.
 Lou Henry Hoover became the president of the Girl Scouts in 1922 and First Lady in 1929; West stopped his campaign to rename the Girl Scouts.

 With the strict control exerted by West, relations between the BSA and YMCA worsened leading to YMCA sponsored troops lapsing.
 In 1918 Robinson proposed that the YMCA troops form a branch of the BSA, as the Red Triangle Scouts, which was turned down by West as he would not allow any other structure than that of the national organization and the troops.